airbytehq/airbyte/docs/snowflake-native-apps/linkedin-ads.md

 The LinkedIn Ads Connector by Airbyte is a Snowflake Native Application that allows you to extract data from your LinkedIn Ads account and load records into a Snowflake database of your choice.

 :::info
 The Snowflake Native Apps platform is new and rapidly evolving.
 The LinkedIn Ads Connector by Airbyte is in _private preview_ and is subject to further development that may affect setup and configuration of the application.
-Please note that, at this time, only a full table refresh without dedupe is supported.
+Please note that, at this time, only a full table refresh without deduplication is supported.
 :::

 # Getting started